Who we are

 Bleep43 was founded in 2000 by Toby and Emile with the intention of providing information on electronic music via the internet and with the birth of our parties in 2002, promoting local DJs and live acts in the London area.

-Here at Bleep43 we believe in keeping the spirit of underground dance music alive, but also providing our carefully selected guests the chance to express themselves to a knowlegeable and appreciative audience away from the commercial enviroment of the bigger clubs.
+At Bleep43 we believe in keeping the spirit of underground dance music alive, but also providing our carefully selected guests the chance to express themselves to a knowlegeable and appreciative audience away from the commercial enviroment of the bigger clubs.
 We firmly believe in live music and always try to have a number of artists playing their own material.

 In September 2002 we embarked upon a series of nights called “Slices” at legendary former toilet-cum bar Public Life in the heart of Shoreditch.
 From thereon the aim has been to cover a wide spectrum of genres to our audience, from house and techno to electro, disco and dub, but to also foster the talents of local DJs and live acts in the London area.

-Our move to Corsica Studios in 2006 enabled us to take advantage of a 2 room venue, but with a capacity that enables us to maintain the intimate vibe we’ve kept.
+Our move to Corsica Studios in 2006 enabled us to take advantage of a 2 room venue, but with a capacity that enabled us to maintain the intimate vibe we’ve kept.
 We also firmly believe in giving DJs a longer time frame to play - it is not uncommon for our DJs to play for 4 hours plus.

 The venue’s location and aesthetic means that it remains in relative isolation compared to the epicentre of London’s nightlife, yet the upside is that our crowd is composed solely of people wanting to hear our guests.
 Recently we’ve attracted crowds from Germany, Ireland, Greece, Italy and further afield, and this is an opportunity to offer our sincere thanks to those who make such an effort.